 Halloween is one of the best holidays of the year, and it’s also becoming more popular as a time to take a mini-vacation.
-But where to go?
-The perfect destination would have some historic or thematic tie to the holiday, and a luxurious hotel to stay in, and at least one fantastic party, or parade, or assorted bacchanalia.
+But where to go for Halloween?
+The best trips would have some historic or thematic tie to the holiday, and a luxurious hotel to stay in, and at least one fantastic party, or parade, or assorted bacchanalia.
 Fog, ghosts and really good candy are preferred, but not required.
-If money is no object, and you can get away for a few days, here’s our list of the top 10 destinations in the world to celebrate a glamorous, mysterious, adrenaline-fueled Halloween.
+If money is no object, and you can get away for a few days, here’s our list of the best places in the world to celebrate a glamorous, mysterious, adrenaline-fueled Halloween.

 There you have it!
 Ten ideas for a mini-break that will haunt you if you don’t take a journey of your own this Halloween.
 You’ve been warned.